dell/csm-docs/content/docs/authorization/cli.md

 ```
   -h, --help                 Help for karavictl
   -f, --admin-token string   Path to admin token file; required for all commands except `admin token` and `cluster-info`
-      --addr                 Address of the CSM Authorization Proxy-Server; required for all commands except `admin token` and `cluster-info`
+      --addr                 Address of the CSM Authorization Proxy Server; required for all commands except `admin token` and `cluster-info`
       --insecure             Skip certificate validation of the CSM Authorization Proxy Server
 ```